Oahu Interscholastic Association: Division I

 Teams from the Oahu Interscholastic Association have competed in every Division I State Championship game since the creation of the championship in 1999.
 The OIA lost the first ever Division I state championship game in 1999 with the St. Louis Crusaders beating the Kahuku Red Raiders 19–0.
 In total, the OIA is 8–6 in the Division I State Championship.

 Kahuku High School holds the current record for the most appearances (8) and wins (6) in the OIA and the state for the Division I title.
 Kahuku is also the current Division I champion after beating Punahou School 42–20 on November 23, 2012.

 Division II

-Teams from the OIA have competed in the Division II State Championship game 6 of the 10 times it was held from 2003–2012.
+Teams from the OIA have competed in the Division II State Championship game 6 of the 10 times it was held from 2003 to 2012.
 The OIA has won only 2 (in 2003 and 2004).

 Aiea High School and Campbell High School are the only 2 OIA schools to have won the HHSAA Division II State Championship.
 Radford High School holds the record for most appearances by the OIA with 2 (2005 and 2008).
 Iolani School currently holds the state record for most Division II State Championships with 7 wins of 8 appearances (including a 6-game winning streak since 2007).